Why Is My Furnace Leaking Water?

 If you can tell exactly where the leak is coming from, this will give you a good indication of what the problem is.

-However, you’re likely going to need professional help.
+However, you’re likely going to need professional furnace repair.

 If you notice your furnace leaking water or have another heating system problem to deal with, don’t hesitate to contact us at First String Heating.